On the Power of Automata Minimization in Reactive Synthesis: Brzozowski's Algorithm from

 \section{Brzozowski's Algorithm from \ltlf{}}

-~ As mentioned in Section~\ref{sec:dfaminimization}, a variation of Hopcroft's algorithm is already implemented in the tool \mona{}, which is the standard tool employed in \ltlf{} synthesis applications.
+As mentioned in Section~\ref{sec:dfaminimization}, a variation of Hopcroft's algorithm is already implemented in the tool \mona{}, which is the standard tool employed in \ltlf{} synthesis applications.
 In contrast, there is no existing tool that directly implements Brzozowski's algorithm for temporal specifications.
-In this section, we describe how the algorithm can be adapted to construct a minimal DFA from an \ltlf{} formula, presenting both an explicit and symbolic version of the algorithm.
+In this section, we describe how the algorithm can be adapted to compile an \ltlf formula into a minimal DFA, presenting both an explicit and symbolic version of the algorithm.
 This section focuses on the theory of the algorithm; implementation details can be found in Section~\ref{sec:implementation}.